MemonDeveloper/DataScraping/Nossaman-LLP/README.md

 A Python script that extracts lawyer/professional data from `nossaman.com` and saves it to Excel.

 ## What it does
-- Scrapes names, titles, practice areas, office locations, emails, phone numbers, fax, and mobile numbers
+- Scrapes comprehensive professional data including personal details, contact information, and career information
 - Outputs data to an Excel file (`professionals_data.xlsx`)

 ## How to use